panzerdragoonlegacy/website/README.md

 ## Copyright

-Source _code_ files in this repository are © 2022 Chris Alley and are freely available under the terms of the MIT license.
+Built by Chris Alley.
+Source _code_ files in this repository may be used with attribution, following the MIT license.
 However image assets included in this repository are provided for demonstration purposes only.